Pinkie-Pyro/tulpaguides/creation/thunderclap-creation.md

 strongly recommend it if dictation is an issue.

  Of course, you can use whatever symbolism works best for you.
-The thing with symbolism is it is entirely subjective and as long as you ﬁnd something that works, you're okay.
+The thing with symbolism is it is entirely subjective and as long as you nd something that works, you're okay.
 So, for example, let's say instead of having your tulpa absorbing energy balls, they are reading books with their personality traits in them.
 If that works, great, if not, then try something else.
 If you're going to use symbolism you may be dealing with a lot of trial and error.